da-coda/mailpie/README.md

 #### Implemented
 Currently, MailPie only supports simple SMTP and IMAP.
 You are able to add MailPie as an SMTP server for your project and as an IMAP server for you mail client.
 Any mail sent via SMTP to MailPie will be visible in your mail client.
+You can configure MailPie by providing a config file or with CLI arguments.

 #### Planned
 - Webinterface with Vue 3 communicating over Server-Send-Events and REST Api with the backend